-Although this expression is more complicated than (8), it is also more revealing regarding the competing effects that influence net downwelling.
-The downwelling increases with increasing cooling, as expected, but it also increases with increasing distance, decreasing velocity, decreasing stratification, and decreasing Coriolis parameter.
+velocity, decreasing stratification, and decreasing Coriolis parameter.
 Downwelling depends on distance because the mixed layer depth increases with distance downstream.
-Less downwelling is found for stronger boundary currents because the pressure gradient is less due to stronger horizontal advection balancing the surface cooling, but it is also due to the fact that a stronger horizontal advection limits the depth of mixing, (4).
+Less downwelling is found for stronger boundary currents because the pressure gradient is less due to stronger horizontal advection balancing the surface cooling, but it is also due to the fact that a stronger horizontal advection limits the depth of mixing [Eq.
+(4)].
 The downwelling also increases with decreasing stratification because the mixed layer will penetrate further for the same cooling rate.
-The increasing downwelling with decreasing Coriolis parameter is simply due to the geostrophic balance resulting is more flow toward the boundary to balance a given pressure gradient.
+The increasing downwelling with decreasing Coriolis parameter is simply due to the geostrophic balance resulting in more flow toward the boundary to balance a given pressure gradient.

-A series of model calculations was carried out in order to test the parameter dependencies predicted by (9).
+A series of model calculations was carried out to test the parameter dependencies predicted by (9).
 The model was forced with uniform horizontal and vertical stratification and a heat loss that was maximum at the southern boundary and linearly decreased to zero at the northern boundary.
 The magnitude of the surface cooling, vertical stratification, along-channel geostrophic flow, and Coriolis parameter were each varied, as summarized in Table 1.
-Each of these model calculations was carried out with 200 m horizontal resolution and 10 m vertical resolution, however the circulation features are very similar to the previously discussed calculation with higher resolution.
-The maximum net downwelling per unit along boundary distance is also similar (1.11 $\rm m^2~s^{-1}$ for the high resolution calculation and 1.04 $\rm m^2~s^{-1}$ for the low resolution calculation).
+Each of these model calculations was carried out with 200-m horizontal resolution and 10-m vertical resolution; however, the circulation features are very similar to the previously discussed calculation with higher resolution.
+The maximum net downwelling per unit along boundary distance is also similar $(1.11 \text{ m}^2 \text{ s}^{-1} \text{ for the high-resolution calculation and})$ 1.04 $\text{m}^2 \text{s}^{-1}$ for the low-resolution calculation).
 The maximum downwelling rate was calculated, as in Fig. 5, for each of these calculations and is compared with the theory in Fig. 11.
-The velocity scale used in (9) has been taken to be proportional to the surface geostrophic velocity at the inflow, $U = cH_0M^2/f$, where the constant c = 0.43 produces a least square fit line to the data with slope 1.
-It is expected that c < 1 because the velocity decreases within the no-slip boundary layer, which is much wider than the downwelling layer, and also because the geostrophic flow at the surface decreases with increasing mixed layer depth due to the downwelling and reduced lateral density gradient.
-Nonetheless, the geostrophic scaling allows for a systematic means to estimate the influence of the horizontal velocity on the downwelling and makes clear the dependence on the controlling parameters M^2 and f.
+The velocity scale used in (9) has been taken to be proportional to the surface geostrophic velocity at the inflow, $U = cH_0 M^2/f_0$, where the constant c = 0.43 produces a least squares fit line to the data with slope 1.
+It is expected that c < 1 because the velocity decreases within the no-slip boundary layer, which is much wider than the downwelling layer.
+Nonetheless, the geostrophic scaling allows for a systematic means to estimate the influence of the horizontal velocity on the downwelling and makes clear the dependence on the controlling parameters M^2 and f_0 .

 The agreement between the downwelling diagnosed from the model and that predicted by the simple theory is quite good.
-The central calculation is indicated by the asterisk (low resolution) and star (high resolution), the two are nearly indistinguishable on this scale.
-It is interesting that, with the exception of the crosses, each of these calculations are subject to the same heat loss at the surface yet the net downwelling varies by a factor of 6.
+The central calculation is indicated by the square (low resolution) and star (high resolution)-the two are nearly indistinguishable on this scale.
+It is interesting that all but three of these calculations are subject to the same heat loss at the surface yet the net downwelling varies by a factor of 6.